valtri/demo-hadoop/README.md

 Device is the private interface to run Hadoop cluster.

+Optionaly network topology script can be installed as */usr/local/sbin/topology*.

 Note, the master has installation in two-steps.

 ## Master - preparation